-If you are looking for a decadent vegan alfredo sauce recipe, you have come to the right place!
+If you are looking for a decadent, easy vegan Alfredo sauce recipe, you have come to the right place!

-The reason I love this vegan alfredo sauce is because it is nut-free and gluten-free.
+The reason I love this vegan Alfredo sauce is because it is nut-free and gluten-free.
 You will agree this is the best creamy vegan sauce!

 Yes, this makes the recipe take a bit longer to make, but it is so worth it when you taste the intensity of the flavor!